ravitashaw/pyspark-tf-idf-movie-recommendation-als/README.md

 # pyspark-tf-idf-movie-recommendation-als

-PySpark implementation for Common word occurrence using IDF and TF-IDF in text and Movie recommendation using Collaborative Filtering (ALS)
+1. Common word occurrences using IDF and TF-IDF in text using PySpark SQL
+2. Movie recommendation using Collaborative Filtering (ALS) using ML Lib